If you’re a leader, employee burnout is the kind of thing that keeps you up at night.

 Excellent leaders work hard to connect each and every person’s role in their company to the larger vision, mission, and purpose of the organization.
 When employees can see a clear link between their job responsibilities and a greater good, they are more engaged and satisfied in their workplaces.

 Make sure you have a clear vision and mission for your organization.
 What are your company values?
 These guiding frameworks should inform all that you do in your workplace.

 Have each team within the organization create statements about their vision and values as they relate to the larger vision and values of the company.

 Ask your employees if they can sense the unique ways they contribute to your organization’s vision and mission.
 Tell their stories.
 Highlight them in meetings.
 Reward employees who exemplify your company’s values.
 Help others see the value that every team member brings to your organization.

-4. You are praising and rewarding workaholic behavior in your employees
+4. You're praising and rewarding workaholic behavior in your team members